A Comprehensive Survey of Continual Learning: Theory, Method and Application: Theoretical Foundation

-A straightforward idea is to approximate and recover the old data distributions by storing a few old training samples or training a generative model, known as the \emph{replay-based approach}.
-According to the learning theory for supervised learning \cite{hastie2009elements}, the performance of an old task is improved with replaying more old training samples that approximate its distribution, but with potential privacy issues and a linear increase in \textbf{resource overhead}.
-The use of generative models is also limited by the huge resource overhead, as well as their own catastrophic forgetting and expressiveness, which are further detailed in Sec.~\ref{Sec.4.2_Replay}.
+A straightforward idea is to approximate and recover the old data distributions by storing a few old training samples or training a generative model, known as the \emph{replay-based approach} in Sec.~\ref{Sec.4.2_Replay}.
+According to the learning theory for supervised learning~\cite{hastie2009elements}, the performance of an old task is improved with replaying more old training samples that approximate its distribution, but resulting in potential privacy issues and a linear increase in \textbf{resource overhead}.
+The use of generative models is also limited by a huge additional resource overhead, as well as their own catastrophic forgetting and expressiveness.

 An alternative choice is to propagate the old data distributions in updating parameters through formulating continual learning in a Bayesian framework.
 Based on a prior $p(\theta)$ of the network parameters, the posterior after observing the $k$-th task can be computed with Bayes' rule: